 The classic bob cut takes on new life when you add shaggy layers and a short bang.
-Skinny and bright highlights that contrast with darker roots add dimension and show off the precision cut in each tier.
-Use a flat iron to get that sharp, defined edge right at the chin.
+Skinny and bright highlights that contrast with darker roots add dimension to your short blonde hair and show off the precision cut short bob haircut in each tier.
+Use a flat iron to get that sharp short hairstyles for fine hair, and defined edge right at the chin.

 Shag hairstyles have solidified their place as a trend-setting hairstyle given how simple it is to create an effortless look with their long, choppy layers.
 This is the perfect example of keeping it natural when wearing your layers in pretty, effortless waves.
 A little texturing product helps keep wisps in those breezy pieces without tangling.